Using Proxies for Efficient Handling of Remote Multidimensional Data

 [18597 21261 23925 ...
 22861 21008 19155]]

-Above, using the fetch function with a slice involves downloading data from a chunk that had not been previously requested.
-This leads to an increase in the local file size as new data is loaded.
+Above, using the fetch function with a slice involves downloading data from a chunk that had not been previously requested, increasing the local file size as new data is stored. fetch returns the local proxy cache as an NDArray instance into the slice_data variable.

 [15]: